FHOOEAIST/neo4j-imdb/README.md

 # neo4j-imdb
-Creates a simple neo4j database based on the imdb dataset
+Imports the IMDB dataset to a neo4j database.

 ## How to use